 We will engage directly with policy makers and civil society, as well as disseminating our findings and research-based policy recommendations through our flagship output, the annual MEDAM Assessment Report, policy briefs and research papers.

 Furthermore, we will share policy-relevant insights at major conferences like the Global Solutions Summit and CEPS Ideas Lab.
 In Brussels, we also host a series of closed-door meetings to involve administrators, policy makers, and researchers in developing implementable proposals for asylum and migration policy reforms.

 With the Kiel Institute as co-chair of the T20 (G20 country think tanks) Task Force on Forced Migration (TFFM), MEDAM researchers also advised the Germany’s G20 presidency in 2017.
-The T20 process has continued to bring international think tanks together to develop research-based policy proposals under the Argentinean G20 presidency and will continue its work for the upcoming Japanese G20 presidency.
+The T20 process has continued to bring international think tanks together to develop research-based policy proposals under the Argentinean G20 presidency and continued its work for the Japanese G20 presidency.
 Another global initiative in which we are participation is the preparatory process for the United Nations’ Global Compact for Migration.